miguelcobain/ember-fullscreen/README.md

 ## Usage

-The fullscreen service is injected into all controllers, components and routes.
-To access it from any of them, you can just use the property `this.fullscreen`:
+Inject the service anywhere you need it by adding `fullscreen: Ember.inject.service()`.
+The fullscreen service has the following properties and methods:

 - `.isAvailable` - A boolean that represents whether you are allowed to enter fullscreen.